 Mile Square Theatre, Hudson County's leading professional theatre, closes its 2017 season with a rollicking send up of Alfred Hitchcock's classic thriller, The 39 Steps.
 Just in time for the holidays, Patrick Barlow's adaptation is a fast-paced comic romp that turns the classic Hitchcock's masterpiece into an evening of pure comic joy that will be a welcome treat for audiences of all ages.

 "We are so excited to produce The 39 Steps this holiday season," says MST Artistic Director Chris O'Connor.
 "We wanted to present a show that would delight everybody, and this show fits the bill.
 It's no exaggeration that our director, Mark Shanahan, is probably the best person in America to direct it, too.
-He was in it on Broadway, and has directed many regional theatre productions, including Houston's Alley Theatre's recent hit.
+He was in it on Broadway, and has directed many regional theatre productions, including Houston's Alley Theatre's recent hit, which broke all box office records for them.
 Mark has an amazing knack for this type of comedy, and we've assembled a stellar cast."

 The 39 Steps begins performances on November 30 and runs till December 23.